Le Cordon Bleu Class Action Lawsuit and Student Loans

 CSLD

-If you are not on the side of students that are defrauded by the Le Cordon Bleu, do not worry because you have other options for compensating yourself.
+If you are not on the side of students defrauded by the Le Cordon Bleu, do not worry because you have other options for compensating yourself.
 That option is the Closed School Loan Discharge.
 This program has specific requirements, and to be eligible, you need to

-- Attend the school while it was closed
+• Attend the school while it was closed

 If one of these two conditions is met, you will be eligible to apply to this program.